Shed antler and horn gathering closure

 By appointment only.
 Call 435-865-6100 to make an appointment.

-Tests are free for deer harvested from the Panguitch Lake, Paunsaugunt, Zion and Pine Valley units.
+Tests are free for deer harvested from the Southwest Desert, Beaver and Fillmore/Pahvant and Oak Creek units.
 Call the DWR Cedar City office at 435-865-6100 for more information.
-You may also call the DWR Cedar City office for a list of meat processors in the area that will also take CWD samples, along with processing the meat.

 Additional options